 1. Extreme Vascularity

 This is one of the more common side effects that steroid users deal with.
-Excessive vascularity is most notable on the arms and legs, where veins seem to be very pronounced and almost poking through the skin .
+According to a study published on the PubMed website, excessive vascularity is most notable in the arms and legs, where veins seem to be very pronounced and almost poking through the skin .

 If you look at photos of Layne showing off his muscles, then you could argue that those veins are indeed popping out.